-In addition to the Insulin for Life (IFL) center in Australia, there are IFL affiliated centers in Austria, Canada, Germany, Netherlands, United Kingdom and USA (click here for details).
+In addition to the Insulin for Life (IFL) center in Australia, there are IFL affiliated centers in Austria, Canada, Germany, Luxembourg, Netherlands, Switzerland, United Kingdom and USA (click here for details).
 IFL Australia coordinates the collaborative activities of the 7 IFL affiliated centers (known as “IFL Global”), and helps start new ones.

 This is an innovative, cost-effective and life-saving humanitarian assistance program... one model "right for the 21st century."

 The aim of The Ecuador Project is to send donated insulin and diabetes supplies to several cities in Ecuador for use by young people who desperately need insulin to stay alive.
 Please consider donating now to help with the transport and handling costs, and save lives of young people like Samanta, pictured here.
 IFL has kept her alive since she was 4.
 Now aged 10, she is thriving!
 There are many more like her who need our and your help.